lukaschoebel/cashflow/README.md

 ## Use Case & Motivation

 With the objective to track money in large construction projects, project `CashFlow` aims to build a redundant alternative to legal agreements on paper.
 By implementing a prototype based on Hyperledger Fabric, we suggest a solution that is transparent, secure and efficient.

+In our [report](https://raw.githubusercontent.com/lukaschoebel/cashflow/develop/HyperledgerFabric_Report_KulikovSchoebel.pdf) and [presentation](https://raw.githubusercontent.com/lukaschoebel/cashflow/develop/HyperledgerFabric_Presentation_KulikovSchoebel.pdf), we examined the technical characteristics of Hyperledger Fabric and described a specific use case of the proposed prototype in more detail.

 ## Getting Started